demisto/content-docs/docs/contributing/contributing.md

 * The built-in editor has limitations, and does not support some of the features that can be found in a full-fledged IDE.
 * Documentation files (README, integration's description, etc.) cannot be created or edited.
 * Unit tests cannot be created or edited.
-* Private content packs cannot be contributed this way.

 Because of these limitations, we do not recommend using this method for large contributions, especially for XSOAR-supported packs.
 :::